-Transferability of Credits IN (To Spartan)
+Transferability of Credits IN (To Spartan College of Aeronautics and Technology)

-Regardless of any consortium, partnership, or contractual arrangements, at a minimum, 25% of the required curriculum must be completed at this Spartan Campus.
+Regardless of any consortium, partnership, or contractual arrangements, at a minimum, 25% of the required curriculum must be completed at this Spartan College of Aeronautics and Technology Campus.
 In addition, the College cannot allow more than 10% of any program to be offered via an approved independent study.
 Students who transfer 75% of the required credits cannot be awarded credit for independent study in the remaining 25% of the curriculum.

-Approved transfer credits will be documented in the student's file and recorded on the student's transcript at the time a student begins attending Spartan College.
+Approved transfer credits will be documented in the student's file and recorded on the student's transcript at the time a student begins attending the College.
 The student's account balance is reduced accordingly through a credit to the student's account.
 Credits awarded become an official part of the student's record.
 Transfer and advanced standing credits are not included in computing a student's cumulative grade point average (CGPA) but will be counted as credits attempted and credits earned when computing maximum time frame (see Maximum Timeframe Definition for Title IV aid).